Simon Baz: Reception

 Minhquan Nguyen of Weekly Comic Book Review praised Geoff Johns's writing of Baz in the site's review of issue #0: "Sometimes it's very easy to forget how strong a character writer Johns actually is.
 Unlike some of the powerhouses in that category, Johns can't quite pull off outlandish personalities and make them seem believable, but he churns out characters that sound and feel recognizable.
 We'd be less inclined to tune into Baz, hard as his life circumstances are, if he was disgustingly self-righteous.
 What makes him a hero is he recognizes his own fault and the logic of his seizure, which is probably why Agent Fed treats him so respectably—until his hands get tied, that is".

 However, the character was not without its detractors.
 Writing for The A.V.
 Club, Oliver Sava felt that the character was conceptually interesting but marred by a hackneyed characterization.
 Reviewing Baz' introduction in Green Lantern #0, Sava says: "The idea of an Arab-American being chosen as the Green Lantern because he's able to overcome great cultural fear is an inspired one, but the majority of sympathy for the character is condensed in two pages so that Johns can set up Baz as a suspected terrorist".
-Sava comments that Baz shares a lot in common with the "gritty" superheroes of the 1990s, saying that "Baz isn't so much a character as he is a series of clichés and coincidences".
-He was also critical of the decision to portray the character with a gun on the book's cover, which he derides as "ridiculous" given its lack of utility compared to a Green Lantern ring, calling it "a cheap move to make the character seem edgy... that fell out of style about 15 years ago".
+Sava comments that Baz shares a lot in common with "gritty" superheroes of the 1990s, saying that "Baz isn't so much a character as he is a series of clichés and coincidences".
+Sava was also critical of the decision to portray the character with a gun, which he derides as "ridiculous" given its lack of utility compared to a Green Lantern ring, calling it "a cheap move to make the character seem edgy... that fell out of style about 15 years ago".